BohanX/COVID19/README.md

 ## Summary:
-### 0. Update on the parameter boundary  for model
+### 0. Update on the parameter boundary  for model, End phase and Growth phase analysis
-### 1. The logistic model was applied to 104 countries
+### 1. The logistic model was applied to 125 countries
-### 2. Mean turning point for these countries is on 2020-04-11
+### 2. Mean turning point for these countries is on 2020-05-06
 (This is an understimate because only countries close to turning points can be modeled)
-### 3. Mean CurveTop for these countries is on 2020-06-01
+### 3. Mean CurveTop for these countries is on 2020-08-01
 (This is also an understimate.
 If you check the graphs in the bottom, you will find that the numbers in some countires did not decrease as models predict )
-### 4. The numbers of confirmed cases in some countires (such as  US, Italy, Spain, Canada) did not drop as predicted
-### 5. Comparing to last week, more countries can be modeled by logistic model.
-Mexico is prediced to exceed 80,000 cases
-### 6. From example graphs, there is no indication that the rate of increasing will drop soon as model prediction.
-It could be due to increased number of tests done but it also proves that the models tend to underestimate the situation.
-### 7. The earliset time for situation in most countries to be stablized is in the begining of June
+### 4. The situation is stablized in most countries.
+However, some countires in Europe and Africa continue to grow in numbers

 ![](Canada_prediction.png)